SendGridJP/kintone-sendgrid-plugin/README.md

 See [here](https://sendgridjp.github.io/kintone-sendgrid-plugin/) in Japanese.

 ## Usage
 1. Make Email templates in SendGrid.
-You can use substitution tags in the templates.
+Both dynamic and legacy templates are supported.
 2. Install this plug-in into your environment.
-3. Add this plug-in into kintone apps that you want to send emails.
+3. Add this plug-in into kintone apps which send emails from.
-4. Set general settings in the SendGrid plug-in settings.
+4. Set general settings in the SendGrid plug-in.

 ### API Keys
 1. Create an API key on the SendGrid web portal.